-All material intercompany transactions and balances within the Group are eliminated on consolidation.
+All intercompany transactions, balances and cash flows within the Group are eliminated in full on consolidation.

-In the Authority's statement of financial position, investments in subsidiaries are stated at cost less any provision for impairment losses.
-Any such provisions are recognised as an expense in the profit or loss.
+In the Authority's statement of financial position, investments in subsidiaries are stated at cost less any provision for impairment losses (see Note 2(g)).
+Any such provisions are recognised as an expense in profit or loss.